Here you were, at home and in comfort, chatting freely to people around the globe with no delay, no entry barriers and no feelings of inconvenience.

 The original appeal of chat rooms was instant connectivity to another human.
 So could bots and AI, in removing that human connectivity, obstruct the instant messaging they seek to improve?

 For the time being, the rise of instant messaging shows no signs of slowing.
-The telephone remains in decline as a service channel, the live chat software market is booming, and we still live in our various messaging apps.
+The telephone has altered as a primary, first-line service channel, the live chat software market is booming, and we still live in our various messaging apps.